Item added to cart.

 Manjusri's works are found in many galleries, including the Sapumal Foundation and the National Art Gallery in Colombo, Horniman Museum in London, Kunst Historiches Museum in Vienna, New York Public Library, Columbia University Library, Metropolitan Museum in New York and in numerous private collections.

 After giving up robes in 1949, he worked as a journalist at Lake House Newspapers until his retirement in 1968.
 He wrote more than 200 articles pertaining to temple paintings, Asian art and culture.
-Recognised both in Sri Lanka and internationally, his many accolades include the Ramon Magsasay Award.
+Recognized both in Sri Lanka and internationally, his many accolades include the Ramon Magsasay Award.
 He died a national hero.